ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     key_label
       The label for the encryption key used by the system to encrypt the data set.

-      *key_label* is the public name of a protected encryption key in the ICSF key repository.
+      :emphasis:`key\_label` is the public name of a protected encryption key in the ICSF key repository.

-      *key_label* should only be provided when creating an extended format data set.
+      :emphasis:`key\_label` should only be provided when creating an extended format data set.

       Maps to DSKEYLBL on z/OS.